 - Use a power drill to make holes from the garage ceiling for each hook to twist into.

 Does your garage double as a gardening shed?
 If you’re stocked up on shovels, rakes, brooms and more, chances are at some point, they’ve found a tangled home in the corner of your garage.
-Andy Bell, founder of Handyman Matters, suggests utilizing wall space to easily organize these essential tools with one simple product: a hose.
+Utilize wall space to easily organize these essential tools with one simple product: a hose.

-Have an extra hose laying around?
+Have an extra hose?
 Cut small pieces — around 7 inches or so — and slit each one down the front with scissors.
 Nail these vertically on the wall, with the opening facing forward.
 These make the perfect size holders for lawn and gardening tools and will save your garage floor from clutter.

 Whether you have storage boxes, totes, or crates sprawled on the garage floor, free up space by taking advantage of the ceiling.

 Overhead shelves are ideal for infrequently used belongings like large crates, decorations and clothing.
 Sturdy ceiling-mounted storage units can even hold up to 600 pounds.
-These range anywhere from $20 to $500, depending how much storage and strength you’re looking for.
+These range anywhere from $20 to $500, depending how much storage and strength you’ll need.

 If you have kids involved with sports, you know what it’s like trying to keep your sporting equipment in order.
 Instead of storing sporting goods in large bins (or scattered throughout the floor), create a bungee storage system on the wall to save tons of floor space.

-- You’ll need: bungee cords, nails and spare wood.
+You’ll need bungee cords, nails and spare wood.
+Then:

 - Install three pieces of wood (making a “U” shape) to the top and bottom areas of wall that are the distance of your desired storage height.